Techtonica/curriculum/open-source/open-source.md

 # Open Source

 ### Projected Time
-30-45 minutes
+1 hour

 ### Prerequisites
-"Git and version control" lesson
+- "Git and version control" lesson
-"Using Github for Code Storage" lesson
+- "Using Github for Code Storage" lesson

 ### Motivation
 This lesson introduces students to the world of open source.